 The membership process allows a means of maintaining the identity and unity of Four Corners Church and ensuring the administration of pastoral care.
 Four Corners Church receives as members those who evidence faith in Jesus Christ as their Lord and Savior and have completed all membership requirements established by the Elder Board.
 Members are expected not to undermine the doctrine and practice reflected in the Constitution, By-laws, Doctrinal Statement, Vision Statement, supporting documents, appendices, and distributed content representing church beliefs (See the supporting documents regarding Shepherding Guidelines).

-It is the aim of Four Corners Church to uphold the integrity and honor of Christ by maintaining the purity of the local church and her worship (Matthew 18:15-18; Romans 16:17; 1 Corinthians 5:6-8; 2 Thessalonians 3:6-15; Titus 1:13; 2:15; 3:10).
-This includes church discipline as a means to restore offenders (1 Corinthians 5:5; Galatians 6:1) and deter others from sin (1 Timothy 5:20) (See the supporting documents regarding Shepherding Guidelines).
+The purpose of church discipline is to uphold the integrity and honor of Christ by maintaining the purity of the local church and her worship (Matthew 18:15-18; Romans 16:17; 1 Corinthians 5:6-8; 2 Thessalonians 3:6-15; Titus 1:13, 2:15, 3:10).
+Four Corners Church shall practice church discipline as necessary in an effort to restore offenders and deter others from sin (1 Corinthians 5:5; Galatians 6:1; 1 Timothy 5:20) (See additional discussion in By-Laws, Article III).